 Läderach was founded by chocolatier Rudolph Läderach in Glarus.
 Its aim is to “make every piece a masterpiece”.
 This company has dozens of shops across Switzerland, and you can order confections online anytime.
 In-store, you’ll want to sample the lighter-than-air chocolate mousse.

 FrischSchoggi is the signature confection and comes in a number of varieties such as hazelnut, almond milk, mixed fruit, confetti, or plain classic.
 Läderach also creates chocolate hearts iced with sweet, personalized messages and offers boxes of tantalizing assorted chocolates.
+To me, they make some of the best swiss chocolate of all.
+So, be sure to try them when you are in one of the Swiss cities.

 Take the Chocolate Experience tour in Bilton, book a workshop and tasting session at Choco Atelier in Zurich, or tour the Läderach factory in Enneda.